RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: Background, Observation, and Motivation

 Analog content-addressable memory (ACAM) \cite{ACAM} follows a similar structural design to TCAM, but differs in its data representation.
 Instead of discrete states (0, 1, X), each ACAM cell can store a range of analog values.
 A cell is considered matched if the given input value falls within the stored range, meaning that a min-to-max range in ACAM functions analogously to the X state in TCAM.
 Previous research \cite{TreeBasedACAM} has demonstrated the potential of ACAM for accelerating Random Forest.
 Similar to \cite{DT2CAM}, each root-to-leaf path is mapped to an ACAM row.
 However, unlike TCAM, where each column represents a feature-threshold condition, ACAM columns directly correspond to features.
 When an input instance is received, a digital-to-analog converter first transforms the features into analog voltages.
 ACAM then performs in-memory search operations to retrieve the final result.
-The right part of Fig.~\ref{fig:CAM} provides an overview of ACAM serving as the accelerator for the decision tree in the left part of Fig.~\ref{fig:CAM}.
+The right part of Fig.~\ref{fig:CAM} provides an overview of ACAM serving as an accelerator for the decision tree in the left part of Fig.~\ref{fig:CAM}.
 In contrast to TCAM, ACAM only requires three columns to represent the features, and each of the cells in ACAM stores an analog range instead.

-However, despite its space efficiency, ACAM requires additional peripheral circuits, and its larger cell size does not necessarily offer better area efficiency than TCAM.
+However, despite its lower capacity requirement, ACAM demands additional peripheral circuits, and its larger cell size does not necessarily offer better area efficiency than TCAM.
 Furthermore, analog computing is susceptible to various non-idealities, such as stuck-at faults, IR drop, thermal noise, shot noise, and random telegraph noise \cite{NonIdealities}.
 While mitigation techniques exist \cite{Robustness}, they often introduce additional memory overhead and offer limited effectiveness.
 Due to these reliability challenges, ACAM is not yet viable for real-world implementation.
-Therefore, this work opts for TCAM as the accelerator.
-Still, RETENTION remains compatible with ACAM after adapting the condition-based operations to operate on features only.
+Therefore, this work opts for TCAM as the underlying hardware.
+Still, RETENTION remains compatible with ACAM after slight modifications (refer to Section~\ref{method:generalizability} for detailed explanation).